Becoming a digital nomad as a photographer

 5. Combining your job as a photographer with something else

-Many can make money from photography, but making a living from it is something else.
-If you want to live your own dream life as a digital nomad photographer, you can also choose to supplement it with something similar.
-Maybe you not only create great images, but also have a rock-solid pen!
-A win-win situation, as it allows you to offer your services as a photographer and copywriter!
-Or you might rather choose the journalistic direction: you’ll take care of both photography and text for the media!
+Making money from photography is something many people can do, but living from it is something else.
+If you want to live your own dream life as a digital nomad photographer, you can also choose to supplement it with something related.
+Maybe you not only make great images, but also have a rock-solid pen!
+A win-win situation, because that way you can offer your services as a photographer and copywriter!
+Or you might choose the journalistic direction: you provide both photography and text for the media!

 Whichever path you choose, having your own website is a must.
 Don’t have your own photography website yet?
 Then read how to build your own photography website here.